linkmalloc/proudbisayabai.ph/_posts/2026-01-16-jollibee-s-chickenjoy-meal-now-starts-at-99-with-new-sarap-savers-deal.md

 author: Lane Quiamco
 author2: ''
 layout: post
-title: 'Jollibee''s Chickenjoy Meal Now Starts at ₱99 with New ''Sarap Savers'' Deal! '
+title: Jollibee's Chickenjoy Meal Now Starts at ₱99 with New 'Sarap Savers' Deal
 description: >-
   Jollibee is giving budget-conscious customers a reason to smile with its new
   #ChickenjoySarapSavers line-up, offering meals starting at just ₱99 pesos.